Updated: January 5, 2022

 We say this because we know a lot of people with healthy natural hair who wash their hair every 4 days, like Kimberley Cherell.
 Some others wash their hair every 4 months like Indigenous Strandz.
 Now, I wash my hair every 2 weeks, though I have sometimes gone 4 weeks without washing it when my hair didn’t need it.

-I do this because I found out that this is what MY hair likes and needs.
+I do this because I’ve learned that its what MY hair likes and needs.
 At the beginning of my hair journey, I used to wash my 4c hair TWICE a week (shampoo on Saturday, co wash on Wednesdays).
 Because I read on some hair forum that’s what I was supposed to do.

 My hair didn’t need it and I suffered from hygral fatigue but I stuck with it because that was THE RULE.
 That’s why now we recommend that you find what works for your OWN hair and stick with it.